scitags/flowd-go/rpm/flowd-go.1.md

     - `"compatible"`: Generate flowd-compatible fireflies.
     - `""`: If explicitly empty, all the information will be included.
 Beware, the amount of information is quite large...

+## prometheus
+The **prometheus** backend will export flow information gathered by ENRICHERS as prometheus-compatible metrics.
+These can then be acquired by an existing prometheus deployment for monitoring and further analysis.
+Note how two ports are supported so that we can publish data acquired through both netlink and skops.

+- **log [bool] {true}**: Whether to include log messages emitted by the backend in the overall log.

+- **bindAddress [string] {"127.0.0.1"}**: The address in which to bind the backing HTTP servers to.

+- **netlinkPort [int] {8080}**: The port to bind the netlink registry to.
+Flow information acquired through netlink will be exported as a series of metrics here.
+If `0`, netlink metrics will not be exported.

+- **skopsPort [int] {8081}**: The port to bind the netlink registry to.
+Flow information acquired through netlink will be exported as a series of metrics here.
+If `0`, skops metrics will not be exported.

 # ENRICHERS
 TCP connections can be monitored to gain a deeper insight into their evolution.
 In flowd-go this information is extracted through *enrichers*.
 The gathered information is relayed to every backend so that they can handle and embed the data as they see fit.
 How this data is